 Are you amongst the types who love the smell and feel of stiff freshly ironed bed linen like me and are also blessed with the tropical sun?
 If that is the case, you can treat yourself to fresh bedding every day.
-If you are wondering how often should you wash your sheets, make sure that you change beddings at least once per week to keep harmful dust mites, bacteria, and other such irritants at bay at all times.
+If you are wondering how often should you wash your sheets, make sure that you wash sheets and change beddings at least once per week to keep harmful dust mites, dead skin cells, bacteria, and other such irritants at bay at all times.

 Cleanliness is an important part of being healthy and happy.
-Not only a clean bed sheet helps you to keep healthy, but it is also a mood-booster.
-A clean bed sheet also helps you to sleep well at the end of the day.
+Not only clean sheets help you to keep healthy, but it is also a mood-booster.
+Fresh sheets also help you to sleep well at the end of the day.

 If you are unwell, especially with a viral or bacterial infection, it is important to change and wash your bed sheet as soon as you heal.
 While your body might have healed and developed antibodies, some of the harmful germs might still be lingering on the bed sheet.
 Someone else who has a relatively weaker immune system can catch the infection rather easily.